ThreadedStream/JVM-internals/README.md

 The principles of visibility and uniqueness also encompass a set of class loading laws.
 Visibility principle states that child class loader is allowed to see all classes loaded by a parent class loader, but not vice versa, whereas the uniqueness principle states that class is loaded only once.
-If not class is found, NoClassDefFoundError or ClassNotFoundException is thrown. <br>
+If class isn't found, NoClassDefFoundError or ClassNotFoundException is thrown. <br>

 A loading facility has 3 divisions, namely Bootstrap Class Loader, Extension Class Loader, and